VR Resources (CVE:VRR) Shares Down 25% – Time to Sell?

-VR Resources Ltd. (CVE:VRR – Get Free Report) was down 25% during mid-day trading on Saturday .
+VR Resources Ltd. (CVE:VRR – Get Free Report)’s share price dropped 25% on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
 Approximately 167,000 shares traded hands during mid-day trading, a decline of 44% from the average daily volume of 296,537 shares.
 The stock had previously closed at C$0.02.

 VR Resources Stock Down 25.0%